Labrador Diagnosed With Lymphoma Goes Into Remission

 Blacky did very well throughout the course of his care and he is now in remission!
 “I’m very happy with the treatment,” says Julio.
 “I’m happy with Dr. Piscoya, and the whole crew, including the front desk!”

 Blacky’s Care After Chemotherapy

 Now that Blacky’s chemo is complete, his care continues with a lymphoma vaccine.
-The vaccine can be used on B-cell lymphoma patients once they have achieved remission, to try to increase remission and survival time.
-This is given as four initial vaccines every two weeks and then boostered every six months while the patient remains in remission.
+The vaccine can be used on B-cell lymphoma patients once they have achieved remission.
+The goal is to try and increase remission and survival time.
+This is given as four initial vaccines every two weeks.
+It is then boostered every six months while the patient remains in remission.

 Today, Blacky is back to feeling like himself.
 He loves to sit out front and watch the bicycles and people walk by the front yard.
-Julio is thankful his sweet boy is once again doing the things he loves and credits The Cancer Center at AVCC for his amazing quality of life!
+Julio is thankful his sweet boy is once again doing the things he loves.
+He credits The Cancer Center at AVCC for his amazing quality of life!
 “I’m so grateful Blacky got his treatment there!”